gmhafiz/go8/README.md

 # Testing

-A testable code is a sign that you have a good code.
+A testable code is a sign that you have a good code structure.
 However, it can be hard to write not only of a function, but also how different functions work together.
 Going on a tangent, following [SOLID principle](https://en.wikipedia.org/wiki/SOLID)  is a good way to design our code and make it testable.
 But this repository isn't nearly complex enough to show good examples of each principle.
 In any case, we shall start with unit tests.

 ## Unit Testing